-We'd like to introduce, for your consideration, a new and exciting collaborative project created by Suzy Morgan and Peter Verheyen.
-It is an international dictionary of bookbinding and conservation terms, now available in website form (powered by Drupal) and free of use to anyone.
+Welcome to the Multilingual Bookbinding and Conservation Dictionary, a project created by Suzy Morgan and Peter Verheyen.
+It is an international dictionary of bookbinding and conservation terms, free of use to anyone.

 If you are interested in becoming an official editor of the dictionary, please feel free to email me (firstname.lastname@example.org) with a brief explanation of your linguistic background, bookbinding/conservation knowledge, and familiarity with using Drupal.
 Previous Drupal experience is not required, however.
 Please feel free to use this for your research purposes.
 More importantly, PLEASE send us suggestions for translations or definitions in your own language.
 Finally, let us know if you feel that you have the skills to seriously contribute to this project.